moienheydari/mytodolist/README.md

 ### The challenge

-Users should be able to:
+Users are be able to:

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
+- Edit their tasks (v2)
+- Mark their task as done/undone
 - Save their to do list even when the exit or refresh the browser
-- Edit their tasks and mark them as done/undone
+- See hover and click states for all interactive elements on the page
+- View the optimal layout for the site depending on their device's screen size (Full Responsiveness)

 ### Screenshot
 ![](./screenshot.jpg)